Don Charlwood's Twenty Men

 Heavy Conversion Unit

 Training graduating from 2 engined to 4 engined aircraft

 Where a crew received the final polish of their training, and did an "easy"operation at the end, before Squadron posting

 Known as "Arsy Tarsy"” where aircrew were initially assessed for suitable crew position (navigator, pilot, gunner etc)

 I'll add more as I am asked about them.

 The Losses Database

-This is now up to 14,194 (January 2013) aircraft and crews (about 100mb) and covers all RAF Bomber Command losses for the entire period of the Second World War.
-This now covers 12,853 Squadron aircraft plus 958 from Operational Training Units and 125 from Heavy Conversion Units; the data entry is ongoing.
-Very large amounts of supportive information is included, where such has come to my attention, usually from book and other publication references or from information held at Kew, or by personal correspondence, which is why any figues I show on this page are very slightly higher than the "official" ones.
+As of August 11th 2015 this marathon work is now complete, recording 16,758 aircraft losses, representing all RAF Bomber Command losses for the entire period of the Second World War.
+Very large amounts of supportive information is included, where such has come to my attention, usually from book and other publication references or from information held at Kew, or by personal correspondence, which is why any figures I show on this page are very slightly higher than the "official" ones.